deiberts86/k8s-collection/HAProxy/haproxy-keepalived.md

 # Validate you saw your VIP on your primary interface
 ```
 - Checking for VIP Rollover
+- Run a constant ping to the VIP and check out the latency bump when you invoke a rollover
 ```sh
 # From master node
 systemctl stop keepalived